 What's the BEST way to cook mushrooms?

 Mushrooms act like little sponges when it comes to cooking them.
-In other words, if the pan is not hot enough, or if the pan is not large enough, or you use too much oil, butter, then you will have little sponges that soak up the fat, not little mushrooms that brown in the fat.
+In other words, if the pan is not hot enough, or if the pan is not large enough, or you use too much oil, and butter, then you will have little sponges that soak up the fat, not little mushrooms that brown in the fat.
 So when looking at the pan to use for your mushroom sauté, choose one that seems slightly too large, rather than just right.
 You can use this same skillet to finish the dish, so there won't be an extra pan to wash.

 How can I tell if my skillet is hot enough for the mushrooms?